jryans/debug-info-issues/basic/var-args/coverage.md

 * Tracking the value of a pointer whose own address is also taken
 * Gather address loads as value events (in addition to stores)

-Results appear to be INCORRECT as of tool 96cffc10:
+Results appear to be correct as of tool 61352718

-* Pointer comparisons seem to be incorrect
-* Pointers within pointers need stable values as well